CrossRealms/Splunk-Cyences-App-for-Splunk/docs/configuration/data_onboarding/active_directory.md

     * Configure Management Activity input: [https://docs.splunk.com/Documentation/AddOns/released/MSO365/Configureinputs](https://docs.splunk.com/Documentation/AddOns/released/MSO365/Configureinputs) and [https://docs.splunk.com/Documentation/AddOns/released/MSO365/ConfigureinputsmanagementAPI](https://docs.splunk.com/Documentation/AddOns/released/MSO365/ConfigureinputsmanagementAPI).
         * For the input use o365 as the index name.
         * The index can be renamed, but the default value for this app is o365.
-    * Enable other inputs based on your needs, but in order for Office 365 reports to work only the input data for Management Activity is required.
+    * Enable other inputs based on your needs, but in order for Office 365 dashboards to work only the input data for Management Activity is required.

 4. Install the Add-on on the Search Head.